jrucho/YTbeatmakercues/README.md

 Press **N** to open the Nimbus Synth window.
 Use the **Power** button to enable or disable the synth.
 While the synth is active, the `1–0` keys plus `-` and `=` play a chromatic scale from the chosen octave.
 The **Scale** dropdown lets you switch to major or minor if desired.
 The synth has a pitch fader synced to the video by default.
 Uncheck **Sync Video** to adjust it independently and use the transpose slider for coarse tuning.
+All parameters are adjusted with labeled sliders so you know exactly what each one does.

 Moving any knob instantly updates the current preset.
 Built‑in presets cannot be deleted but you can save your tweaks as new ones.
 Each preset stores oscillator type, engine, filter, ADSR, effects and **Mode** (poly, mono or legato).